Stytches/caliban-archive/content/index.md

 - Others see him as conservative, rigid, or anachronistic.
 His threadbare but fine-cut clothing, his whispered honorifics, and his rituals of address all signal that he lives in a different, older social logic.
 - He often couches his advice and warnings in the language of protocol: "It is improper to invite the rot without first preparing the house," or "It would be… discourteous to let the silence fester without addressing it, my Prince."

 **In character:** the Traditionalist mask is both a shield and a teaching tool.
 It makes him easy to underestimate as "just a stuffy relic," which gives him room to observe.
 It also gives him a framework to **impose** structure on others: by insisting on certain forms of address, formal bargains, and the paying of prices, he forces people to slow down and *think*—which is exactly what a Pedagogue wants.
+Plus, watching a Brujah try to bow correctly is endlessly entertaining.

 ---